-I began work on this series of designs in August 2021, inspired by the concept of “plant blindness”, a phenomenon coined in the United States, in which animals are perceived as more important than plants.
+I began work on this series of designs in August 2021, inspired by the concept of “plant blindness”, a phenomenon coined in the United States, where animals are considered more important than plants.

-Symptoms are a lack of recognition of plants as important components of ecosystems, lack of understanding of how plants affect our everyday lives, that animals are more worthy of care than plants, and an inability to see that plants are more than just background.
+Symptoms are: a lack of recognition of plants as essential components of ecosystems, an understanding of how plants affect our everyday lives, animals are more worthy of care than plants, and an inability to see that plants are more than just background.

 The UK doesn’t fare any better.
-A recent UK study has revealed that when 1,000 children were shown pictures of native plants and animals, 82% did not recognize an oak leaf and nearly five out of 10 failed to spot a bluebell.
+A recent UK study revealed a thousand children looked at pictures of native plants and animals, and 82% did not recognize an oak leaf.
+Nearly five out of 10 failed to spot a bluebell.

-The survey comes as there is increased awareness among adults of the restorative effects of nature, with many embracing activities like the Japanese practice of "shinrin-yoku" – forest bathing – to facilitate a feeling of well-being.
+The survey comes amid increased awareness among adults of the therapeutic effects of nature.
+As a result, many people embrace activities like the Japanese practice of “shinrin-yoku” – forest bathing – to facilitate a feeling of well-being.

 “Technology is miraculous, but so too is the living world, including the everyday nature with which we share our everyday lives.
 And this aspect of the world’s wonder seems presently at the margins of many children’s experience,” according to naturalist Robert McFarlane.